 The minor arcana cards are structured like modern playing cards with aces, numbers, and face cards.
 Each of the four suits relates to the four elements, the four seasons, and four aspects of one’s possible career paths.
 (Merchant, Soldier, Sailor, Cop/lawyer).

 The major arcana tarot cards tell the big-picture story about things we all experience at one time or another, and the minor arcana cards tell the story about how we respond to those things or process them through our inner world or personality.

 What Tarot Cards are Best for Beginners?

-It wasn’t until the 18th century that tarot cards began to be used for divination purposes.
+It wasn’t until the 18th century that Tarot began to be used for divination purposes.
 One of the most popular tarot decks, the Rider-Waite deck, was created in 1909 by A.E.
 Waite and artist Pamela Colman Smith.

-The Rider-Waite deck is what’s known as a ” pictorial” tarot deck, which means that each card features an illustration that represents a particular meaning.
+The Rider-Waite deck is what’s known as a ” pictorial” tarot deck, which means that each of the tarot cards features an illustration that represents a particular meaning.
 For example, the suit of Cups is associated with emotions and the suit of Pentacles is associated with material matters.

 The Major Arcana, or Trumps, is a series of 22 cards that represent major life events, such as The Fool, The Tower, and The World.
-The Minor Arcana is made up of 56 cards representing more everyday issues, such as The Page of Cups or The Three of Pentacles.
+The Minor Arcana is made up of 56 cards.
+These cards represent more everyday issues, such as The Page of Cups or The Three of Pentacles.

 There is no such thing as a bad luck tarot card in the deck.
 However, there are some powerful images within the major arcana.
 But the pictures can be gathered and laid out in a tarot spread because each card needs context to tell the whole story. to gain greater clarity over any questions one may have.
 Some questions are more serious than others and there are some very powerful images in the various tarot decks.